 - I usually cut the coffecake into 4 portions.
 Wrap each portion in parchment paper and remember to label.
 Wrap each portion in several layers of plastic wrap or place in a ziptop bag or sealed container.

 - To serve: Unwrap the coffecake and defrost.
-You can eat it as soon as it unthaws or place in the microwave for about a minute or heat up for about 10 minutes in a 400 degree oven.
+You can eat it as soon as it thaws or place it in the microwave for about a minute or heat up for 5-10 minutes in a 400 degrees Fahrenheit oven.

 Keywords: Banana Coffeecake, Banana Cake, Best Banana Recipes